You can volunteer in 4 different ways:

-If you're a UL- Lafayette student in undergrad or a graduate school student in A social work program, Hearts of Hope would love to have you on board if you desire placement with us.
-Please contact us at the information provided below
+If you're a UL- Lafayette student in undergrad or a graduate school student in a social work program, Hearts of Hope would love to have you on board.

 Are you between the ages of 12-18?
-Join the team to be a part of the cause to decrease abuse in our community!
-Volunteering on our youth advisory board allows students to build their resume for entrance into universities and potential scholarship programs as well as build confidence, self-esteem, leadership skills and a deeper of humanitarianism.
-Youth who volunteer experience the sense of achievement along with the satisfaction of being a part of something meaningful that helps impact their peers' lives and effect positive changes within their community.
-Don't delay; by scrolling below, you can sign-up today!
+Want to learn more about child sexual abuse prevention or volunteer and hang out with other teenagers?
+Fill out the form below to be a part of the cause to end sexual violence in our community.
+Volunteering on our youth advisory board allows students to build their resume as well as their confidence, self-esteem, and leadership skills.
+Gain a deeper sense of humanitarianism by becoming an agent of change.
+Attend a class to make an impact in other peers' lives and to effect positive changes in your environment.
+Don't delay; scroll below to sign-up today!

 Please fill out this Volunteer Interest Form: